Tundunmodile/thecakeshop-customer-database/README.md

 ## Project Description

 **The Cake Shop**
-This is a sample customer database for a small cake business.
+is a sample customer database for a small cake business.
 It is used to collect, store and retrieve customer and order information.
 Based on the queries and stored procedures provided, the database can:
 - provide a list of pending orders, filled orders and all orders.
 - add orders and customer.
+- update the status of an order
+- remove an existing order.

 ## Features
 - Maintain customer and order information